-Subject to Singapore must demonstrate how Singapore law and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022) incorporated companies meeting the conditions set out in this guide, we do not consider Singapore's shareholder protection standards to be materially different to our own.
+Singapore must demonstrate how Singapore law and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022).

-The statutory securities regulator in Singapore, namely the Monetary Authority of Singapore, is a full signatory to the IOSCO MMOU6 and Singapore meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission (Updated in January 2022).
+The statutory securities regulator in Singapore, namely the Monetary Authority of Singapore, is a full signatory to the IOSCO MMOU and Singapore meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission (Updated in January 2022).

 We are prepared to accept financial statements that conform to Singapore Financial Reporting Standards from issuers with, or seeking, a primary listing in the same jurisdiction as the standard setter that have, or are seeking, a dual primary or secondary listing on the Exchange.
-These issuers must contain include a reconciliation statement of the financial effect of setting out the material differences (if any) from either Hong Kong Financial Reporting Standards or International Financial Reporting Standards in its accountants' report and financial statements (Updated in January 2022).
+These issuers must include a reconciliation statement of the financial effect setting out the material differences (if any) from either Hong Kong Financial Reporting Standards or International Financial Reporting Standards in its accountants' report and financial statements (Updated in January 2022).